Wenzil/mdx_bleach/README.md

 # mdx_bleach

-Python-Markdown extension to sanitize the output of untrusted Markdown documents.
+[Python-Markdown](https://pythonhosted.org/Markdown/) extension to sanitize the output of untrusted Markdown documents.

+## Overview

+By design, all HTML markup is allowed in Markdown documents.
+Unless written inside a code block, raw HTML is not escaped and is therefore rendered by the web browsers.
+While this is a nice authoring feature, it also exposes some XSS vulnerabilities.
+That becomes a problem when the source of the Markdown document is untrusted.

+**mdx_bleach** is a safer and more flexible alternative to Python-Markdown's [deprecated safe mode](https://pythonhosted.org/Markdown/reference.html#safe_mode).
+It uses [Bleach](http://bleach.readthedocs.org/en/latest/), a robust whitelist-based
+HTML sanitizer, to sanitize the output of Markdown documents.

 ## Installation